 -

-The Character Profile: Highlight one of the groom’s best traits (loyalty, kindness, or his questionable obsession with 90s rock) through a story.
+The Character Profile: Highlight one of his traits (loyalty, kindness, or his obsession with 90s rock) and prove it with the story.

 III.
 The Partner’s “Praise” (Minute 2–3)